If you hear thumping in your exercise room, it’s not the Telltale Heart: It’s the sound of your feet stomping on the treadmill.

 - NOISE-REDUCING – Dense mats absorbs vibration, noise and impact caused when exercising on cardio equipment

 This diffusion helps prevents scuffs and damage.
-The PVC is also beneficial because it grips the slick surface of the wood and prevents slippage.
+The PVC mat is also beneficial because it grips the slick surface of the wood and prevents slippage.

 This way, your treadmill doesn’t slide while you run and leave difficult-to-buff skid marks.
+In addition, it is a solid treadmill mat for hardwoods (or carpet).

 Bеѕt Treadmill Mat to Reduce Noise: The ProImpact